 Professor Alison StoneProfessor

-In late 2016 my book The Value of Popular Music: An Approach from Post-Kantian Aesthetics came out (Palgrave Macmillan).
-The book won the Outstanding Publication Award of 2017 from the Popular Music Interest Group of the Society for Music Theory.
+The Value of Popular Music: An Approach from Post-Kantian Aesthetics (Palgrave Macmillan, 2016).
+The book won the Outstanding Publication Award from the Popular Music Interest Group of the Society for Music Theory.

-I've also edited the Edinburgh Critical History of Philosophy Volume 5: The Nineteenth Century (Edinburgh University Press, 2011), and, together with Ann Garry and Serene Khader, have co-edited the Routledge Companion to Feminist Philosophy (Routledge, forthcoming, May 2017).
+I've also edited the Edinburgh Critical History of Nineteenth-Century Philosophy (Edinburgh University Press, 2011), and co-edited the Routledge Companion to Feminist Philosophy (Routledge, 2017).

 Other topics on which I've written include Adorno, Beauvoir, Judith Butler, Kristeva; ideas of nature; feminist and essentialism; existentialism and atheism.